awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

 ## Using a credentials provider plugin<a name="using-credentials-provider-plugin"></a>

-Amazon Redshift uses credentials provider plugins for SSO authentication\.
+Amazon Redshift uses credentials provider plugins for single sign\-on authentication\.

-To support SSO authentication, Amazon Redshift provides the Azure AD plugin for Microsoft Azure Active Directory\.
+To support single sign\-on authentication, Amazon Redshift provides the Azure AD plugin for Microsoft Azure Active Directory\.
 For information on how to configure this plugin, see [Setting up JDBC or ODBC single sign\-on authentication with Microsoft Azure AD](#setup-azure-ad-identity-provider)\.

 ### Setting up multi\-factor authentication<a name="setting_mfa"></a>